GameWin221/PicoWS2812B/README.md

 - TCP used instead of HTTP for additional performance.
 - Seamless handling of client<->server connect / disconnect.
 - Readable code that can easily be used for learning purposes.
+- Images, Image sequences and GIFs can be stored in flash memory and played back offline with no interruptions.

 # Controller
 Any controller that uses **TCP sockets** and conforms to the **Packet Format** and the **Data Protocol** sections below will be compatible with the display.